Data Analytics for Startups: All the Must-Knows

 It's sort of like watching over puppies: keeping an eye on each one may be tough in itself as they'll most likely be moving around chaotically, each in their own direction.
 But putting them in a "fenced area" will make the task manageable and give you much more control.
 What do we mean by that?
 You must be positive regarding what customer and product data you're tracking and why you're doing so.

-In one of our previous articles, we talked about how metrics differ from KPIs and how the set worth tracking will differ from business to business, depending on its stage, product type, goals, plans, and many other factors.
-Plus, we explained how to select a relevant set of KPIs and metrics to measure a startup's product performance:
+The thing is that the set of metrics and KPIs worth tracking will differ from business to business, depending on its stage, product type, goals, plans, and many other factors.
+Hence, you need to select relevant ones for consistent startup data analytics and measuring product performance effectively.

 What Are the Benefits of Startup Analytics?